apexcoder007/Celeris/README.md

 ## Testing

 You can verify functionality interactively or via scripts.
 See the test examples in `Concepts,UseCases&Tests.md` or use the provided `test_all.sh` script for end‑to‑end validation.

 ---
+## Performance Measurement

+You can benchmark the performance using `redis-benchmark -c 50 -n 100000`.
+This command simulates a workload of 50 simultaneous clients sending a total of 100,000 requests to the Redis server.
+This allows you to evaluate the performance of your Redis instance under a specific level of load and concurrency.
+The benchmark will typically measure and report metrics such as requests per second (throughput) and latency for various Redis commands.

+---